WiLGYSeF/pycolor/README.md

 # Limitations

-- Not compatible with Windows (requires fcntl and select), but it does work in WSL.
-- Commands that write a lot of data at once may cause a `BlockingIOError` (work in progress).
 - Programs that expect interactive standard input may not work properly.
 - Interactive programs that rewrite parts of the screen may cause unexpected behavior.

-# Known Bugs

-- BlockingIOError is sometimes thrown and is not caught